 About Puggs Meadow Flowers

 Situated in North Dorset’s beautiful Blackmore Vale, halfway between Shaftesbury and Sherborne, Puggs Meadow was, until 2014, a field full of contentedly munching cows.
 Some stock-proof fencing, a turf stripper and a fair bit of double digging later (the clay soil being badly compacted) nearly an acre is now producing flowers from spring to autumn.
-On the whole the field has been pretty unstroppy about its change of use but plans include serious land drains (when it rains in the West Country it doesn’t muck about) and tree planting, to provide armfuls of blossom in the spring and bowers of berry-laden branches in the autumn.
+On the whole the field has co-operated: plans now include serious land drains and tree planting, to provide armfuls of blossom in the spring and bowers of berry-laden branches in the autumn.
 We are always told that people love our flowers as they can’t buy anything like them in the shops: the day we can decorate a full-on marquee wedding with nothing but quince blossom Lizzie can die a happy woman.

 With her other job as a registrar for North Dorset, Ren can not only provide the flowers for your wedding but she can marry you, too.
 Weeds pull themselves up when they see her approaching, as they know they don’t stand a chance.
 Enthusiastic, indefatigable and with volumes of hilarious tales of her former life as a film extra to keep spirits up when the weather’s out of sorts, we strongly suspect she taught the Duracell bunny everything he knows.
 Every business needs a Ren and if we could only work out a way of propagating clones of her that dream of a private island in the Caribbean would be a done deal.